prissyazzahra/react-native-test-app/README.md

 # Commit List Mobile App
 A simple mobile application to look at commits of a given repository.
+This application is developed using React Native.